Checkbox

 Checkbox component UI Design Focused state

 Focused: The focused state occurs when the Checkbox is highlighted through keyboard navigation or other input methods.
-This state is crucial for accessibility, often marked by a distinct border or outline, indicating that the Checkbox is ready for interaction.
+This state is crucial for accessibility, often marked by a distinct border or outline, indicating that it’s ready for interaction.

 Checkbox component UI Design Pressed state